Which of the following animals lacks body symmetry? | Channels for Pearson+

 1

-Understand the concept of body symmetry: Body symmetry refers to the arrangement of body structures in relation to a central axis.
-Animals can exhibit radial symmetry, bilateral symmetry, or lack symmetry altogether (asymmetry).
+Understand the concept of body symmetry: Body symmetry refers to the arrangement of body structures in relation to an axis.
+Animals can have radial symmetry (symmetry around a central axis), bilateral symmetry (divided into two mirror-image halves), or no symmetry (asymmetrical).

-Review the characteristics of each animal listed: Jellyfish (Phylum Cnidaria) exhibit radial symmetry, Earthworms (Phylum Annelida) exhibit bilateral symmetry, and Starfish (Phylum Echinodermata) exhibit radial symmetry as adults.
+Review the characteristics of each animal listed: Jellyfish (Phylum Cnidaria) exhibit radial symmetry, Earthworms (Phylum Annelida) exhibit bilateral symmetry, Starfish (Phylum Echinodermata) exhibit radial symmetry as adults, and Sponges (Phylum Porifera) are asymmetrical.

-Focus on the Sponge (Phylum Porifera): Sponges are unique in that they lack true tissues and organs, and their body structure does not exhibit any form of symmetry, making them asymmetrical.
+Focus on the sponge (Phylum Porifera): Sponges are simple organisms that lack tissues and organs.
+Their body structure is irregular, and they do not exhibit any form of symmetry.

-Compare the sponge to the other animals: While the other animals listed have some form of symmetry (radial or bilateral), sponges are the only ones that lack body symmetry entirely.
+Compare the sponge to the other animals: Unlike the jellyfish, earthworm, and starfish, which all exhibit some form of symmetry, sponges are unique in their asymmetry.

-Conclude that the sponge (Phylum Porifera) is the correct answer because it is the only animal in the list that lacks body symmetry, distinguishing it from the others.
+Conclude that the sponge (Phylum Porifera) is the correct answer because it lacks body symmetry, making it distinct from the other animals listed.

 Watch next